What is a call center manager?

 How much do call center managers make?

-Call center manager salaries vary based on several factors, including geographical location, the company’s size and industry, their level of education and experience, and the nature of the call center’s work.
+Call center manager salaries vary based on several factors, including their location, company size and industry, level of education and experience, and the nature of the call center’s work.
 For instance, tech industries or financial services might pay more than other industries due to the work’s complexity.

 Bonuses and commissions can significantly influence income, with many companies offering performance-based bonuses to augment base salary.
 Those holding advanced degrees in business or related fields often command higher pay.